-Survivor pension: The pension is equal to 30% of the deceased's average earnings in the 3 months before the onset of disability.
-The pension is payable to a widow who was married to the deceased before the onset of disability (or at least 1 year before the deceased's death) and to a dependent disabled widower.
+Survivor pension: The widow(er) receives 30% of the deceased's average earnings in the 3 months before the disability began.

+Eligible survivors are a widow who was married to the deceased before the disability began (or at least 1 year before the deceased's death) and to a dependent disabled widower.
 If there is more than one widow, the pension is split equally among them.